How to Cancel a PayPal Payment

 Conclusion

 So, now you know how to cancel a payment on PayPal.
-Canceling transactions is one effective way to manage your PayPal account.
-Always carefully check the email address and amount before finalizing your transactions, and set up alerts to spot any issues quickly.
+This feature gives you some much-needed leverage to address scams, dishonest sellers, or simple human errors.
+Always carefully check the email address and the amount to be sent before finalizing your transactions, and set up alerts to spot any issues as soon as they emerge.
 Still, having a refund option makes using PayPal easier, safer, and much less stressful.

 FAQ